Eva Illouz: Academic career

-In 2008 she was a fellow of the Berlin Institute for Advanced Study.
+In 2008 she was a fellow at the Berlin Institute for Advanced Study.
 From 2012 until 2015 she was the first woman president of Bezalel Academy of Art and Design.

-She has been Directrice d'Etudes at the École des Hautes Études en Sciences Sociales in Paris since 2015.
 In 2016, Illouz was the Hedi Fritz Niggli Guest Professor at Zürich University.
+In 2018, she was a member fellow at the Institute for Advanced Study at Princeton.
 In 2019, she was the Niklas Luhmann Guest Professor in Bielefeld.

-Eva Illouz is fluent in Hebrew, German, French and English.
-She is the author of 13 books and a regular contributor to Ha'aretz, Le Monde and Die Zeit.
+Eva Illouz is fluent in Hebrew, French and English.
+She is a regular contributor to Ha'aretz, Le Monde, Die Zeit and der Freitag.